Will the 70th week start in the year 2026? If so, then Jesus second coming is in 2030 at the 70th week midpoint.

 "These discrepancies are due almost entirely to the underlying discrepancy that exists between the two chronologies regarding the length of the Persian period, which SO (Seder Olam Rabbah) view as spanning 52 years (including the brief reign of the Medean king Daryavesh) and the conventional chronology views as spanning 207 years."
 (Ref.
 2)

 What they fail to recognize is that rabbis later added a second day to this feast celebration.
 This second day added represents the need for watchfulness (Matt.
 24:42; 1 Thess.
 5:6; Titus 2:13).
 Kevin Howard and Marvin Rosenthal in The Feasts of the Lord (Ref.
-3) discuss this second day reasoning well in their book on page 28.
+4) discuss this second day reasoning well in their book.
 A two-day event feast prevents anyone from knowing the exact one-day time frame.
 Also consider, all of the seven feasts are celebrated annually, which adds more days to consider during the second half of the 70th week of Daniel when the elect rapture would occur.